Teaching is often called a dead-end career because there is not a clear path upwards from a teaching position.

-Before, during and after your enrollment in an education administration program, you should be establishing a name for yourself within the education community and building a network of contacts you can use to find a position in administration and make positive change for your schools.
+Before, during, and after your enrollment in an education administration program, you should be establishing a name for yourself within the education community and building a network of contacts you can use to find a position in administration and make a positive change for your schools.

 Your first step might be to ensure you are the best teacher possible; earning a nomination (or a win!) for best teacher in the school, district, state or country will bring recognition and support.

-Of course, there are other ways to gain a greater role within the education community prior to entering ed admin.
+Of course, there are other ways to gain a greater role within the education community before entering ed admin.
 You might seek out a mentor in administration, who can introduce you to higher-ups within your education system.

 Know the Transition Pitfalls

-Many teachers before you have made the transition from classroom to office, and many teachers before you have failed spectacularly.
+Many teachers before you have made the transition from the classroom to the office, and many teachers before you have failed spectacularly.